CoEDL/elpis-wiki/command-cheat-sheet.md

 | / # task _run-elan                                                                                | Running the _run-elan task which sets up all the stuff and analyses the data                                                                                  |
 | / # task _train-test                                                                              | Trains the model and creates a bunch of log files with information about the performance                                                                      |
 | $ tail -f ~/Desktop/abui_toy_corpus/output/kaldi /exp/make_mfcc/train/make_mfcc_train.1.log       | Kaldi's steps/make_mfcc.sh script can take a while!
 Use this to look at the training log while training happens (delete the space after kaldi!)               |

+Thanks Wolfgang for documenting these in the 2018 workshop.